Can your auto insurance company raise your premium for an accident that wasn’t your fault?

 Not-at-fault crashes can increase your insurance rates

-A new study from the Consumer Federation of America (CFA) found that several major insurance companies are more likely to raise premiums after a not-at-fault accident.
+A 2017 study from the Consumer Federation of America (CFA) found that several major insurance companies are more likely to raise premiums after a not-at-fault accident.

 In some cases, you can end up paying $400 more for doing nothing wrong at all, the study’s author said.